slimdevops/slim-containers/python3-flask/README.md

 ```

 We cheat a little and use Flask's built-in `jsonify` function to return clean JSON, and we turn on the `DEBUG` flag so that Flask will be noisy as it runs and automatically restart when new changes appear.
-This is more useful for local development, but

-**Specific to Docker**, we want to make sure that `host` is set to `0.0.0.0`. **This is a common failure mode in Dockerizing Python-Flask applications.** We'll get more into **IP addresses** and **port forwarding** in a later article, but basically you can think of this as use telling Flask to talk to the Docker container's protocols, rather than the traditional `127.0.0.1` that you see in local Flask development.
+This is more useful for local development. **Specific to Docker**, we want to make sure that `host` is set to `0.0.0.0`. **This is a common failure mode in Dockerizing Python-Flask applications.** We'll get more into **IP addresses** and **port forwarding** in a later article, but basically you can think of this as use telling Flask to talk to the Docker container's protocols, rather than the traditional `127.0.0.1` that you see in local Flask development.
 Further, we use port `1300` merely for example purposes.
 It will help show how Docker handles HTTP ports and also how DockerSlim probes and reports on open ports.

 You can run the application locally with `python app.py` and visiting `0.0.0.0:1300` in your browser.
 It should return the response `msg: "Success!"` in JSON format.